Fraxinus88/GMloader-ports/Bugs/README.md

 # Bugs

+## GM 2.3 is quite unstable
+If the data.win/game.unx is GM2.3, it is less likely to work without patching!

 ## Missing sound with .ogg files

 Currently, some GameMaker ports with .ogg files (which are use for sound and background music)